ScratchAddons/website-v2/content/docs/faq.md

 - **Spread the word**

   You can tell anyone about Scratch Addons, like your friends, your relatives, your family members, or even your teacher, if you want.
-We're just asking you to [not do this on the Scratch website](#can-i-tell-people-about-scratch-addons-on-scratch).
+We're just asking you not [to do this on the Scratch website](#can-i-tell-people-about-scratch-addons-on-scratch).

 ### How can I create my own addon?